jamesshore/quixote/docs/PositionDescriptor.md

 ### API

 Position descriptors implement the following methods.
-They're useful when you want to compare positions that aren't exactly aligned.
+They're useful when you want to compare elements that aren't exactly aligned.

 #### descriptor.plus()